 My hobby and passion is for collecting old cookery books and researching historic recipes, I am known in many bookshops and charity shops in the area as Sadie the cookery book lady!
-My interest in baking and historic recipes has led to me being invited to write a monthly food column for local newspaper The Lincolnshire Echo, The Target Series and Retford Times.
-I also write a six weekly recipe page for Wolds Scene and Lincs Scene which is a free publication that is posted through the to over 60,000 homes, Waitrose and public places such as libraries.
-I also contribute recipes to Good Taste magazine on a quarterly basis.
-This is the foodie magazine produced by Select Lincolnshire.
-Recently I have been a guest on www.countylinxradio.co.uk, this is an online radio station for the community of East Lindsey.
-They offer a great service, if you fancy listening to my show the links are on the home page.
-I've an eclectic mix of music from Dads Army to Nirvana!
+My interest in baking and historic recipes led to me being a columnist for over four years now for local newspaper The Lincolnshire Echo, The Target Series and Retford Times.
+I also write a six weekly recipe page for Wolds Scene and Lincs Scene which is a free publication that is posted through the to over 60,000 homes.
+I'm a regular contributer of recipes to Good Taste magazine and website produced by Select Lincolnshire.

 All of my column recipes are on the recipe section of this website.
-I try to mainly focus on traditional festivals, seasonal produce, our local baking heritage and local places of interest.
+I mainly focus on traditional festivals, seasonal produce, our local baking heritage and local places of interest.
 I love being able to wave our local food flag.
 Please feel free to enjoy the recipes for your own personal use, however if you wish to use them for any purposes, please seek my permission by contacting me on my email.